sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ### 6.3.2.Certificate Operational Periods and Key Pair Usage Periods

 Certificates are valid upon issuance by Sectigo and acceptance by the Subscriber.
-Generally, the Certificate validity period will be from 1 to 10 years, however, Sectigo reserves the right to offer validity periods outside of this standard validity period.

 Sectigo verifies all information that is included in S/MIME Certificates at time intervals of 825 days or less.
 In the case of legacy S/MIME Certificates, this value is of 1185 days or less.

-The expiration of Sectigo's Root CA certificates is set out in Table 6.3.2.
+The expiration of Sectigo's Root CA Certificates is set out in Table 6.3.2.

 Subordinate CA certificates lifetimes are either the same or shorter than those of the CA by which they are signed.